Don't presume that all diesels are bad. The latest types, for reasons listed, can be much cleaner and safer

 Testing that better reflects real-world use begins this year

-Should we continue buying them new in large numbers as we have done over the past 30 years?
+Or should we continue buying diesels new in large numbers, as we have done over the past 30 years?
 Should we defend them, spurn them, ban them from big cities or remove them from the road altogether?
 Is their proven low CO2 output vital in our fight to reduce greenhouse gases, or are their particulates and nitrogen oxides (NOx) so harmful – as an increasing body of research seems to show – that they should be removed from sale altogether?

 Finding the correct answers to these burning questions seems to be clouding more and more car purchase decisions.
-There are supporters for each of the above courses of action – but the arguments for banning diesels are becoming ever more shrill, led notably by Sunday newspapers, that quote both doctors’ organisations and academic sources in support of their case, and diesel sales are falling as a result.
+There are supporters for each of the above courses of action – but the arguments for banning diesels are becoming ever more shrill, led notably by Sunday newspapers quoting doctors’ organisations and academic sources in support of their case, and diesel sales are falling as a result.